zijianhuang/apptranslation/README.md

 1. Integration with IDE like Visual Studio, XCode and Android Studio etc.
 2. Batch processing.

 As of 2020s, most tools you could find are cloud based, depending to another cloud-based translation services like Google Translate API and Microsoft Translator API.
 And these tools are mostly subscription based.
-If you do translations only occasionally and casually, such subscription model is not appealing.
+If you do translations only occasionally and casually, such subscription model may not be appealing.
 Also the operation overheads of these cloud based tools are too much for smooth SDLC or CI.

 Additionally, if you prefer batch processing, the CLI tools included in this project, developed by a full-stack software developer for full-stack software developers, may be appealing to you.